marcmascarell/arrayer/README.md

     [
         'oldSyntax' => false, // use old array syntax 'minify' => false,
-        'startWithScript' => true, // start with <?php 'initialStatement' => 'return ',
+        'indexes' => true, // Show the incremental index in case there is no key 'startWithScript' => true, // start with <?php 'initialStatement' => 'return ',
     ]